vonschappler/SLCB-Releases/SLCB_Co-Streaming Utility/README.md

 4. **Open ScriptLog Directory**

     This will open the directory where all the ScriptLogs are stored.
-As a reference, it's possible to preview an example of a ScriptLog file here.
+As a reference, it's possible to preview an example of a ScriptLog file [here](https://vonschappler.github.io/files/Co-StreamLog_YYYYMMDD_HHMMSS_example.log).

 > **NOTE:**
 >
 > Enable the `Display Scriptlog in the chatbot?` feature ONLY IF you want to perform debugging (or for development reasons).
 Otherwise, your ChatBot may be overloaded with debug messages.

-### 5. ScriptLog Settings:
+### 5. Support:
 <img align="right" width="400" src="https://vonschappler.github.io/img/costream_ui05.png">

 This section of the script is formed only formed by buttons, as described below:

 1. **Visit my Site**